stitchit/StitchIt/README.md

 Modified code (with BRIEF descriptors)
 ![Alt text](BRIEF_Timing_Flower_Mod.JPG?raw=true "SiftOpt")

-The optimization of the Gaussian Blurring and the DoG calculation along with the SIFT optimizations resulted in speedups of about
+The optimization of the Gaussian Blurring and the DoG calculation along with the SIFT optimizations resulted in speedups of about 1.5x.
+While this speedup may seem very small, it must be taken into consideration that (1) our baseline code was quite optimized (b) and more importantly, there are some parts of the pipeline that are intensive (orientation histogram computation for every keypoint, Blending) and/or sequential (RANSAC, Camera Estimation), limiting the total speedup of the panorama creation.
+The breakups shown in the graph below are the major portions where the optimizations have been done.

 ![Alt text](SIFTOptimizationGraph.jpg?raw=true "SiftOpt")